SystemsApproach/private5g/arch.rst

 re-builds the user plane tunnel between the base station and the Core-UP shown in :numref:`Figure %s <fig-per-hop>`.
-One of the most unique features of the cellular network is that the Mobile Core's user plane buffers data while UE is idle and during the transition to active state, avoiding dropped packets and subsequent end-to-end retransmissions.
+One of the most unique features of the cellular network is that the Mobile Core's user plane buffers data while UEs are idle and during the transition to active state, thereby avoiding dropped packets and subsequent end-to-end retransmissions.

 In other words, the mobile cellular network maintains the *UE session* in the face of mobility (corresponding to the control and data